SunnyTseng/SunnyTseng/README.md

 ### Hi there 👋

 This is Sunny!
-I was born and raised in the beautiful country of Taiwan, and now call Vancouver, Canada my second home — both places I hold close to my heart.
+I was born and raised in a beautiful country called Taiwan, and now call Vancouver, Canada my second home — both places I hold close to my heart.
 I am a scientist, a writer, an artist, and a field recordist.
 Exploring this world with great enthusiasm and self-reflection is the way I guide my life.
 I work as an independent consultant, offering services as an **R data scientist** and **scientific infographic designer**.
 If you’re interested in collaborating or learning more, feel free to get in touch!

 - 💻 I’m an R data scientist, proficient in R package development, Shiny apps, markdown documentation, and data wrangling/modeling for ecological questions.
 Most of my programming works can be found on Github!